Louis-Bagot/RL_Lab/lab_session3/Instructions.md

 You'll work with **q_learning_deterministic.py** and implement the agent(all functions) in the frozen lake environment of the gym.
 FrozenLake environment is a grid world environment.
 The goal of this exercise is to make you familiar with q-learning.
 You'll code the agent class that will learn from the Environment.

-Short description of the environment
+Short description of the environment. (play with gym_taxi.py to understand the representation )

 **Grid elements**
 `H` -> Hole